 BLF: Busy Lamp Field is an indicator light on a business phone that allows you to monitor the status of other lines in your phone system.

-BYOB: Bring Your Own Bandwidth is a situation when the circuit for VoIP connectivity is provided through a different carrier than the hosted voice carrier.
+BYOB: Bring Your Own Bandwidth is when the circuit for VoIP connectivity is provided through a different carrier than the hosted voice carrier.
 In this setup, the VoIP provider cannot guarantee Quality of Service.

 BYOD: Bring Your Own Device is simply a policy that some workplaces put into place that allows employees to bring their own devices to use at work, such as phones and computers.
 Check out this article for more on BYOD and Unified Communications and how they work together!